 If not, what are the signs that whatever Abdusalami Abubakar is putting in place would not go the same trend like the Yar’Adua’s?
 Or worse still, rather than come out openly as Yar’Adua did, these moneybags roaming about in the nook and corner of this country can decide to play the remote-button control type where you only see the political puppets dancing without seeing the hands of the puppeteer.

 The truth of the matter is that some few Nigerians have stolen too much money than they could ever need in ten lifetimes.
 What then can they do with the money than to seek more earthly glory through the purchase of greater political power?

 These Nigerians have no iota of knowledge about what public service means nor have they any moral scruple about the cardinal importance of equality, justice and freedom in a republican governance.
 All these lots desire is power as an end by itself and not as a means to uplift, to build, to nurture and to transform the people into honourable and dignifying citizens.

 Again, as a result of the acts of omission and commission of the incumbent military administration, what Nigeria will get anytime under the present circumstances will only succeed once more to dishonour, to humiliate, to oppress and to corrupt the republic further.
 This writer sincerely believes this is not what the teeming population of this ailing country want.

-This is why this writer is calling for a re-orientation of national values away from the political bigotry of the descendants of the local colonisers in our midst to a more enlightened understanding of the need for partnership and not leadership; of the need for democracy and not feudalism or aristocracy; and of the need to respect the feelings and the persons of others and not a dogmatic belief in the supremacy of any race/tribe or religion.
+This is why this writer is calling for a re-orientation of national values away from the political bigotry of the descendants of the local colonisers in our midst to a more enlightened understanding on the need for civil partnership and not political domination; on the need for democracy and not feudalism or aristocracy; and on the need to respect the feelings and the persons of others and not a dogmatic belief in the supremacy of any race/tribe or religion.

-The next question is, how shall we get to this utopian level of new value and culture that will be based on love, justice, liberty and equality?
+The next question is, How shall we get to this utopian citadel of new value and new culture that will be based on love, justice, liberty and equality?

 SAM ABBD ISRAEL